lsst-dm/dmtn-094/index.rst

 Client Token Manager to Token Issuer
 ------------------------------------

-   TODO: I think this is already implemented in Portal and Notebook
+.. todo:: I think this is already implemented in Portal and Notebook

 Client Token Manager to Data Service Token Authorizer
 -----------------------------------------------------

-   TODO: Not sure if this is the same as `Passing OAuth 2.0 Tokens <#passing-oAuth-2.0-tokens>`__
+.. todo:: Not sure if this is the same as `Passing OAuth 2.0 Tokens <#passing-oAuth-2.0-tokens>`__

 Appendix
 ========